JhongLin/ulyssespact/README.md

 # Jhong's pact

-My starter project for i18n blog by modifying [eleventy-i18n](https://github.com/madrilene/eleventy-i18n) and supports Chinese-tranditional and Japanese.
+My starter project for i18n blog by modifying [eleventy-i18n](https://github.com/madrilene/eleventy-i18n) and supports Cht and Japanese.

 This site will be continuously updated for the style (.css) and articles though it's a little shabby currently:sweat_smile:.